hyweljohnllewellyn/hywelme/_posts/2016-06-11-migrate-a-drupal-6-website-to-a-static-site.md

 As I already have [MAMP](https://www.mamp.info/en/) and the excellent [phpMyAdmin](https://www.phpmyadmin.net/).

-Add a MySQL user and creeate database with all privileges:
+Add a MySQL user and create database with all privileges:

 ![add mysql user and create database]({{site.baseurl}}/assets/Add mysql server user and create database with all privileges.jpg)